 While flows from various sources and equipment of the single aggregated project proceed to the West Warm Flare, DEP does not consider the West Warm Flare itself to be part of the single aggregated project.
-The West Warm Flare is effectively a replacement unit for the EC Flare, which had received flows from various sources and equipment at the Braskem America facility at the MHIC since before SPMT began its NGLs processing, storage,
+The West Warm Flare is effectively a replacement unit for the EC Flare, which had received flows from various sources and equipment at the Braskem America facility at the MHIC since before SPMT began its NGLs processing, storage, and distribution operations there.22 Moreover, 74.9%, by weight, of the VOC flow to the West Warm Flare is from sources and equipment at the Braskem America facility, not SPMT.
+Therefore, for the PSD analysis, DEP has only considered the incremental emissions increases associated with flows to the West Warm Flare from the

-DEP's technical review memo for Plan Approval Nos.
-23-0119A, 23-0119B, and (the original) 23-0119E, dated August 19, 2013, January 21, 2014, and March 31, 2016, respectively, indicated that the auxiliary boilers experienced a physical change or a change in the method of operation, as applicable, due to the addition of a new fuel (i.e., H2S from the new amine treatment system) and new steam demand and lines.
-In addition, DEP's technical review memo for the original Plan Approval No. 23-0119E indicated that the 15-2B cooling tower experienced a physical change due to the addition of new cooling water demand and lines.
-These statements were in error, as the auxiliary boilers were previously permitted to burn refinery fuel gas containing H2S under TVOP No. 23-00001, and the new steam and cooling water demands and lines do not constitute a physical change or result in a change in the method of operation of the auxiliary boilers and 15-2B cooling tower themselves (i.e., these sources still produce steam and circulate cooling water, respectively).
+21 DEP's technical review memos for Plan Approval Nos.
+23-0119A, 23-0119B, and (the original) 23-0119E, dated August 19, 2013, January 21, 2014, and March 31, 2016, respectively, indicated that the auxiliary boilers experienced a physical change or a change in the method of operation, as applicable, due to the addition of a new fuel (i.e., H2S from the new amine treatment system) and new steam lines and demands.
+These statements were in error, as the auxiliary boilers were previously permitted to burn refinery fuel gas containing H2S under TVOP No. 23-00001, the addition of new steam lines does not constitute a physical change to the auxiliary boilers themselves, and the new steam demands do not affect the function of the auxiliary boilers (i.e., they still produce steam) or the emission restrictions (either reduced or unchanged from TVOP No. 23-00001).